 AWCA was founded in 2002 on the premise of mutual support and personal development of African Women Chartered Accountants.

-Our vision is to “Accelerate the development of African Female Chartered Accountants”
+Our vision is to “Accelerate the advancement of African Female Chartered Accountants”

 - To create awareness of the Chartered Accountancy profession

 - To develop a pipeline of African Women Chartered Accountants